-Matthew Gordon enters his fourth season as men’s tennis assistant coach at the University of Kentucky in 2021-22.
+Matthew Gordon enters his fifth season as men’s tennis assistant coach at the University of Kentucky in 2022-23.

 Gordon was named the 2021 Intercollegiate Tennis Association Ohio Valley Regional Assistant Coach of the Year, joining current UK head coach Cedric Kauffmann (2009) as the only ITA Regional Assistant Coach of the Year winners in program history.

 A breakthrough 2020-21 campaign for the Wildcats was highlighted by a wire-to-wire finish in the top 25 of the ITA rankings, as well as by a slew of individual accomplishments.
 Kentucky hosted the first two rounds of the NCAA Championship and finished with a 16-1 record at Hilary J. Boone Tennis Complex.

 Sophomore Liam Draxl—who Gordon recruited to Lexington during his first season—earned the first ITA National Player of the Year honor in school history after five consecutive appearances atop the ITA singles rankings and a postseason singles run that ended in the NCAA Championship semifinals.

 Kentucky was one of seven schools to put three participants in the 64-player singles field at the NCAA Championships, where two Wildcats reached the round of 16 in the same season for only the second time ever.